cloudops/co-website/content/english/blog/an-adventure-in-multi-cloud-networking-with-kubernetes-and-tungsten-fabric/index.md

 title: "An Adventure in Multi-Cloud Networking with Kubernetes and Tungsten Fabric"
 lastmod: "2019-04-03"
 author: "CloudOps"
+description: I embarked on a small adventure to try networking together two different Kubernetes clusters with Tungsten Fabric.
 resources:
 - name: "thumbnail"
   src: "TungstenFabric.png"